-The Department of Computer Science sat down with Jennifer Jeon ‘21, (B.A. design, cognitive science) and the co-president of WiCS and Derek Lee ’20 (B.S.
-Computer Engineering), the executive director of SacHacks, to discuss the event and the importance of advocating for women and gender minorities in computer science.
+The UC Davis Department of Computer Science sat down with Jennifer Jeon ‘21, (B.A. design, cognitive science) and the co-president of WiCS and Derek Lee ’20 (B.S. computer engineering), executive director of SacHacks, to discuss the event and the importance of advocating for women and gender minorities in computer science.

-The transcript has been edited for grammar, concision and clarity.
+The transcript has been edited for grammar and clarity.

-Department of Computer Science (CS): To start, can you please tell us about each of your organizations?
+Department of Computer Science (CS): Can you please tell us about each of your organizations?

 Jennifer Jeon (JJ): “WiCS seeks to empower and support the community of women and gender minorities in computer science.
 Our club helps members grow their technical skills and professional relationships with recruiters and software engineers in the tech industry.
 We host recruiting events with companies, workshops where people can build their programming skills and community-building events where people can get to know each other.”